openshift/ovn-kubernetes/CONTRIBUTING.md

-How to Submit Patches for ovn-kubernetes
+ddddddHow to Submit Patches for ovn-kubernetes
 ========================================

 Create github pull requests for the repo.
 More details are included below.